jMisch44/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

-    The DOM stands for the Document Object Model and is a javaScript Object based off of the HTML file to get it's structure and content.
+    The DOM stands for the Document Object Model and is a javaScript Object based off of the HTML file.
+It uses the HTML file to get it's structure and content.

 2. What is an event?